nyancat18/TBB4Arch/README.md

 ### OptDeps

 ##### firejail-extras
-Lets you run Natron at an isolated, network-less enviorment, without run an expensive VM.
+Lets you run TBB at an isolated, network-less enviorment, without run an expensive VM.

 ### Build flags